Registering as New Patient

-We have an open list and welcome requests for registration from patients living in or moving to the practice area (see below).
+We have an open list and welcome requests for registrations from patients living in or moving to the practice area (see below).

 We recommend that new patients undertake a health check with a member of the Practice Nursing Team, or if on medication, with the GP.
 You will need to have an appointment with a GP before you obtain any repeat medication from us.